jaewonchu/jaewonchu.github.io/_pages/about.md

 I am broadly interested in optimizing generative AI to better serve human needs.
 My research focuses on the intersection of generative models and black-box optimization methods, including Bayesian Optimization, Neural Bandits, and Reinforcement Learning.
 Human needs are often expressed as black-box functions—such as molecule properties or the accuracy of API-LLMs (*e.g.,* GPT, Claude, Gemini)—and I explores to make generative models to produce outputs that meet these needs by black-box optimization.

-My long-term goal is to extend this approach to diverse domains—computer vision, natural language processing, and scientific domains—to develop Agentic AI that effectively meets human needs.
-I am also actively seeking internship opportunities where I can apply my research skills and contribute to impactful projects.
+📢 I am also actively seeking internship opportunities where I can apply my research skills and contribute to impactful projects.

 News
 ------